Daanivd/msp4-unicornattractor/README.md

 - View bug(s) (tickets) - See list of bugs or one specific bug users have reported
 - Search bugs (tickets) - The user can type in text in an input field to search bugs
 - Edit ticket - A user can alter the exisiting information of an existing ticket.
 - Upvote ticket - If a user has experienced a bug and someone else has already reported it, he/she can upvote the corresponding ticket to indicate this.
+A user can only do this once per ticket.

 ### Django Apps
 - Accounts - for users to register and login